vyrjana/pyimpspec/documentation/high-level-functions.md

 - `data`: The data set to use in the calculations.
 - `method`: Valid values include:
     - "bht": Bayesian Hilbert Transform
+    - "m(RQ)fit": m(RQ)fit for calculating the DRT based on a fitted circuit
     - "tr-nnls": Tikhonov regularization with non-negative least squares
     - "tr-rbf": Tikhonov regularization with radial basis function discretization
 - `mode`: Which parts of the data are to be included in the calculations.